LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 	#region Logging

-		static class Log
+	// This is the static Log class. static class Log
 	{
 		// Create log events and/or scopes that can be used with an ILogger. internal static (LogScope, LogEvent) MessageScopeEvent(object data, int userId) {
 			return
 			(
 				new LogScope(userId),
 				new LogEvent(0, LogLevel.Information, "New data available {Data}.", data) );
 		}
 	}

 	#endregion
 }